ItsAKelmi/CarrotKernel-Openrouter-RAG/README.md

 - (Optional) BunnyMo lorebook for full functionality

 ### Step 1: Installation
-1. Download CarrotKernel extension files
-2. Place in: `SillyTavern/public/scripts/extensions/third-party/CarrotKernel/`
-3. Restart SillyTavern
+1. Put the git link in the extension URL input.
-4. Enable CarrotKernel in Extensions menu
+2. Enable CarrotKernel in Extensions menu

 ### Step 2: Quick Start
 1. **🔧 Enable Master Toggle**: Turn on CarrotKernel in Extension Settings